What would a federal government shutdown mean for rural housing?

 USDA Rural Development

-Rural Development’s most recent plan, dated September 2021, indicates that State Directors, their staff, and some employees in the Washington, DC national office and the Customer Servicing Center in St. Louis would continue working during a shutdown.
+Rural Development’s contingency plan, dated September 2023, indicates that State Directors, their staff, and some employees in the Washington, DC national office and the Customer Servicing Center in St. Louis would continue working during a shutdown.

 Rental Assistance

 The amount needed for RA can vary considerably from month to month.
 The RA payments each month are for the RA contracts that expired during that month, and each payment obligates a full year of RA funding.
 For example, the RA contracts that expired during August 2023 and were renewed in late August or early September will not be impacted again until they expire in August 2024.
+How much RA funding does USDA have on hand?
+How long will that amount last?

 The contingency plan provides that, if the agency has used up all its RA funds, “additional servicing options” could be provided to rental properties.
 In 2019, for example, USDA was considering permitting owners to use project reserves to cover costs.
 The shutdown ended before the agency completely ran out of RA money, so they did not have to decide whether to allow the use of reserves.
-Has USDA RD planned ahead for such a possibility this year?
+Has USDA RD planned for such a possibility this year?

 Has RD developed plans for communicating with property owners/managers and with tenants if a shutdown occurs and while it continues?